A board foot (bd. ft.) is the unit of measurement for hardwood lumber.

 Try This Board Foot Calculator

-- Use numbers only, except for slashes ( / )or periods (. )for fractional sizes.
+- Only use numbers.
+Fractions slashes ( / ) or periods (. ) for fractional sizes.
 Calculator assumes your numbers are in inches, so there's no need to include double quotes ( " ).

-- This program rounds lumber thickness up to the next 1/4" and lumber less than 4/4 is rounded up to 4/4.
+- Calculator rounds lumber thickness up to the next 1/4" and lumber less than 4/4 is rounded up to 4/4.
 Thus, a specified thickness of 3/4" will be treated as 4/4" material.

 - You can enter fractional wood dimensions as decimals (12.75), or as conventional fractions (12 3/4).
 If you use fractions, just make sure you leave a space between any leading whole number and the fraction.